VSoftTechnologies/FinalBuilder-VSO/docs/Installation.md

 logged in successfully
 ```

-With a succesful login subsequent commands will not require us to provide the credentials again.
+With a successful login subsequent commands will not require us to provide the credentials again.

 ### Visual Studio Online (VSO) Login

 For VSO login you need a personal access token setup under your account.
 There is a great article to configure an access token located at [Using Personal Access Tokens to access Visual Studio Online](http://roadtoalm.com/2015/07/22/using-personal-access-tokens-to-access-visual-studio-online/).

 With the personal access token configured use the tfx-cli login command to connect to VSO.
-You will be prompted for the TFS collection URL to connect to, and access token for accesssing that collection.
+You will be prompted for the TFS collection URL to connect to, and access token for accessing that collection.

 ```
 > tfx login